-You’ve defined your goals.
+You’ve defined your goals for example, like starting up a restaurant that serves halal tokyo food.
 If you’re wise, you’d also have broken them down into further sub-goals which are more palatable for you to digest one step at a time.
 Now, what are you going to do with it?
 Leave the Goal Setting somewhere to collect dust?
 After the filmmaker has finished his script and storyboard, what does he do?
 “Shoot the film, of course!”
 Wrong answer!
 The wise filmmaker rehearses first!
 This is exactly what you’ll do mentally, emotionally and spiritually rehearse your goals.

 But you don’t just start rehearsing without any plan right?
 You’d need a proper schedule.
 Here’s one ideal schedule you should stick to, based on a 25-day time span: